CLevasseur/ta-lib-rust/README.md

 ## Documentation

 The `examples` folder shows how to compute some common indicators using this library.
-The list of the functions provided by the bindings can be obtained by building your project and open the file `target/*/build/ta-lib-wrapper-*/bindings.rs`
+The full list of functions provided by these bindings can be obtained by building your project and open the file `target/*/build/ta-lib-wrapper-*/bindings.rs`

 ## Supported Indicators